 You can usually spot them – those people who seem to have everything “together.”
 They are self-assured, open, good communicators, decisive, focused, and persistent; they exhibit self-reliance, courtesy, sensitivity, sympathy, and open-mindedness.
-They have an “aura” of being comfortable in their own skin.
-And more important, they are successful in their personal and professional lives.
+They have an “aura” of being comfortable in their skin.
+And more importantly, they are successful in their personal and professional lives.
 People are not born with these traits.
 They are developed over time, through experiences and sometimes through a bit of formal educational coursework.
-But most often, they come from a determination to discover what personal development really is and how to pursue it through personal development training.
-The benefits of doing this are many.
+But most often, they come from a determination to discover what personal development is and how to pursue it through personal development training.
+Here we look at different aspects of personal development.

 Getting a strong sense of self